-- 7.6.
-In an emergency contact the DSLs or a deputy.
-If they are not immediately available, contact the Front Door for Families (Brighton and Hove Multi Agency Safeguarding Hub for further advice (see Resources section at the end of the document for details). - 7.7.
-In a life-threatening situation establish the location and circumstances, try to ensure the volunteer and person are in a safe place if possible and contact the police on 999 if the volunteer has not already done so.
+- 7.7.
+In an emergency contact the CEO or deputy.
+If they are not immediately available, contact the Brighton and Hove Multi Agency Safeguarding Hub for further advice (see Resources section at the end of the document for details). - 7.8.
+In a life-threatening situation establish the location and circumstances and try to ensure the volunteer and person are in a safe place if possible and then contact the police on 999 if the volunteer has not already done so.

-- 7.8.
-Ensure the DSLs or a deputy is informed as soon as practicable. - 7.9.
+- 7.9.
+Ensure the CEO or deputy is informed as soon as practicable. - 7.10.
 Tell the volunteer to keep in touch and offer follow-up support to them once the emergency has been dealt with.